dillionmegida/thewebfor5/src/pages/p/mutability-vs-immutability-in-javascript.md

 // ['first'];
 ```
 **Note that** you can add more arrays as parameters to the concat method.
 This has assigned a new location to `b` while retaining all values in `a`.<br/>
-This used to be the usual way of creating new objects from previous ones but ES6 introduced a new method which solves the mutability problem - the `spread` operator.
+This used to be the usual way of creating new objects from previous ones but ES6 introduced a new method which solves the mutability problem.
+#### the `spread` operator
 Usage:
 ```javascript
 let a = ['first', 'second'];
 let b = [...a, 'third'];